amorilia/github-collab/README.rst

     git merge daisy/develop
     git push origin develop

-where it is assumed that Charlie set up the remotes alice, bob, and daisy, as described earlier.
+where it is assumed that Charlie has set up the remotes alice, bob, and daisy, as described earlier.
 If Charlie's develop branch is not up-to-date, and Charlie is not available to run the above commands, see Option 2.